This guide will answer what is Timbre in music, provide examples of timbres, and explain the differences in timbres. So what is a timbre in music?

 Timbre is actually caused because each note from a musical instrument is a complex wave containing more than one frequency.

-Even the small difference in the balance of frequency, their relation to the fundamental pitch, how loud they are compared to each other create the different musical colors.
+Even the small difference in the balance of frequency, their relation to the fundamental pitch, how loud they are compared to each other create different musical colors.

 Each instrument or voice has its own set of overtones, and the combination of these sound waves gives the instrument or voice its characteristic sounds.